Cotter family: Therulfe MacCotter

 Therulfe was the son of Thorfin and grandson of Óttar of Dublin.
 Following the fall of the Kingdom of Dublin, and a considerable part of the rest of Ireland, to the Anglo-Norman invasion Therulfe took part in an expedition, consisting of 35 ships, mounted by the Ostmen of Cork in 1173 or 1174 against the Normans under Adam de Hereford, deputy to Raymond le Gros.
 The expedition was defeated in a naval battle at Dungarvan or Youghal, the Ostmen attacked using axes and slingshot, the Normans replied with bows and crossbows.
 The leader of the Men of Cork, named 'Gileberti filii Turgarii', was killed.
 With the remnants of the fleet Therulfe returned to Cork, where he settled.
 In Cork he married a woman named Joane or Johanna le Fleming, described as a "foreign lady."

 Though the two Óttars and Thorfin are attested historical figures, and a considerable amount of circumstantial evidence suggests that they belong to the same family, their precise father-son relationships and also their ancestry of Therulfe are unambiguously stated only in a lost manuscript once belonging to the Cotter family of Cork.
 The document was discovered at Rockforest following the death of Sir James Cotter the second baronet in 1829.
 Though the original manuscript subsequently disappeared, some of the information from it survived in a digest compiled by the Reverend Charles P. Cotter which was eventually published in the Journal of the Cork Historical and Archaeological Society by G. de P. Cotter in 1938.

 Cotters outside Ireland

 Murdo MacCotter

 Possible evidence that the Cotter family maintained "foreign" interests may be the presence in the 15th century of one Murdo MacCotter in Orkney, fighting under the head of Clan MacLeod of Harris.
 According to the account he actually slew the Earl of Orkney in single combat, although it is unclear which one this might have been.
 Presumably this was a raiding party launched from the Hebrides.
-Murdo MacCotter later became the ensignbearer for the head of Clan Maclean.
+Murdo MacCotter later became the ensign bearer for the head of Clan Maclean.
 It is unknown if he belonged to the MacCotters of County Cork or perhaps belonged to a related sept based elsewhere.